-What Do Control and Valve Installer and Repairer Do?
+What Does it Take to Be a Control and Valve Installer and Repairer?

 Skills Needed to be a Control & Valve Installer and Repairer

-Below is a list of the skills most Control and Valve Installers and Repairers say are important on the job.
+These are the skills Control and Valve Installers and Repairers say are the most useful in their careers: